press-stuart/adventofcode/2025/Day 09/README.md

 ### Introduction: Point in Polygon

 Let's first consider an easier problem: [check whether a point lies in the polygon](https://en.wikipedia.org/wiki/Point_in_polygon).
-It is simple to check whether the point lies on any of the borders, so it remains to check whether the point is inside or outside of the polygon.
 We can use **ray casting**: a point is inside the polygon if and only if every ray starting from the point and going in any direction intersects (the boundaries of) the polygon an odd number of times.
 Since the polygon's boundaries are aligned to the rectilinear axes, it suffices to check horizontal and vertical rays.

 Clearly, a rectangle is in the polygon if and only if all points in the rectangle are also in the polygon.
 We aim to solve the point-in-polygon problem for all points simultaneously.